csci-1301/csci-1301.github.io/labs/PreciseRectangle/readme.md

 ## Implementation

 To implement your class in your IDE, you are given two methods below: you can edit the pre-existing project, or start "fresh".
-It is recommended to pick the one you feel the most comfortable with (you will get an opportunity to start "fresh" in the next problem in any case).
+It is recommended to pick the one you feel the most comfortable with, and then to try the other technique: you should know both how to edit existing projects and to start from scratch.

 ### Edit the Pre-Existing Project